Afghan refugee living in Baton Rouge fears her family might be turned over to Taliban and killed

 "My husband can not go back.
 If he goes back, the Taliban will torture or kill him, so I am really scared," Askari told WBRZ.

-Askari even says the Taliban wrote a letter,threatening her husband in the past.
+Askari even says the Taliban wrote a letter threatening her husband in the past.

 "The Taliban sent him a letter to go to Taliban court.
 But my husband can't go there.
 If he goes there, they will torture or kill him," Askari said.